erezlevanon/DaisyTouchFunctionGenerator/README.md

 |    A0     |        S30         |  Smoothing Potentiometer
 |    D14    |                    |  MR121 SDA pin
 |    D13    |                    |  MR121 SCL pin

+## Attribution
+This repository contains and uses a slightly edited version of [simple-daisy-touch.h](https://github.com/Synthux-Academy/simple-examples-touch/blob/main/daisyduino/simple-drum-machine-touch/simple-daisy-touch.h) and [aknob](https://github.com/Synthux-Academy/simple-examples-touch/blob/main/daisyduino/simple-drum-machine-touch/aknob.h) created by [bleeptools](https://github.com/bleeptools).
+The main changes were to allow determining 12c pins, and enabling knowing in in the _on_touch callback whether after it's done the sensor will be in a state of touch or untouched.